 The house has been custom designed to suit the family and, according to Kylie, “The design was about meeting different aspects of our life and future life.
 We can shut the door of the office and walk away,” says Kylie.
 The guest room, one of five bedrooms in the house, has its own separate access to the outside.

-Dan designed and handmade the home’s concrete panels, which act like a heat pack.
+Dan designed and handmade the home’s concrete panels, which act as a heat pack.
 “They conduct heat when the sun is long gone and work like magic!”
 Says Kylie.